 - A process to experiment continuously and explore new methods.

-Overall, those were our methods when we market eCommerce startups.
+Overall, those were our methods of marketing eCommerce startup clients.
 Have you tried such methods?
 Let us know your thoughts in the comments.